 Because our children are our hope and our joy and the future of the church and society, we support parents in placing the child at the center of the educational process, promoting academic excellence and moral values, and fostering lifelong service.
 Through tremendous support from parents, faculty, staff, and the parish, we provide the highest quality programs and services for our students.

 Take a look at our school and see what everyone is talking about.
 Let us show you how Christ the King Catholic School can meet your family’s educational and spiritual needs.

 - Catholic schools in the Diocese of Phoenix use curriculum guidelines that exceed the requirements of state guidelines.
 Diocesan-wide curriculum committees have studied the Common Core State Standards and have integrated only the parts of those standards that will be a benefit to our accelerated students in their pursuit of academic excellence.

 - The School day begins at 7:45 a.m. in the courtyard and Monday through Thursday ends at 3:00 p.m.
 Friday is early dismissal at 1:30 p.m.

 - All students attend weekly Mass on Wednesdays at 8:00 a.m.
 Parents and other relatives are welcome to attend with the students.
 Each week the Mass is hosted by a grade, with students from that grade taking part in the mass as greeters, readers, altar servers and gift bearers.

-- All grades (K-8) attend classes in Spanish, Physical Education, Art, and Computers.
+- All grades (K-8) attend classes in Spanish, Physical Education, Art, Library, Music, and Computers

-- Choir is open to all students, and there is at leas one musical production each year.
+- Extra-curricular Drama is offered to all students grade 4-8 and there is at least one musical production each year.

 - Extracurricular, afterschool sports are offered for students in grades 5-8 through the Catholic Youth Athletic Association.